impleri/player-skills/readme.md

 The following conditions are available in the second parameter callback:

-- `can`: If the player's skill is below the minimum, nothing will change.
-If it's at or above, it will increment appropriately
 - `min`: If the player's skill is below the minimum, it will jump to the minimum value.
 If it's at or above, it will increment appropriately
 - `max`: If the player's skill is at or above the maximum value, nothing will change.
 Otherwise, increment the skill